Confetti Examples

 Domain Specific Languages#

-Stack-Based Language#
+Stack-Based Languages#

 push 1